sakshammgupta/sakshammgupta.github.io/_publications/2021-10-26-assistive-autonomous-electric-vehicle-for-disaster-management.md

 date: 2021-10-26
 venue: 'Smart Trends in Computing and Communications.
 Lecture Notes in Networks and Systems'
 paperurl: 'https://link.springer.com/chapter/10.1007/978-981-16-4016-2_14'
 citation: 'Gupta, S., Joshi, K. (2022).
 Assistive Autonomous Electric Vehicle for Disaster Management.
 In: Zhang, YD., Senjyu, T., So-In, C., Joshi, A. (eds) Smart Trends in Computing and Communications.
 Lecture Notes in Networks and Systems, vol 286.
-Springer, Singapore.'
-[DOI](https://doi.org/10.1007/978-981-16-4016-2_14)
+Springer, Singapore.
+[DOI](https://doi.org/10.1007/978-981-16-4016-2_14)'
 ---
 This paper is about the number 1.
 The number 2 is left for future work.